dancingheart714/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-  it's in the return function part - that is the child scope function that will draw from the parent personalDice;  you can tell because the variable is contained inside
+ It has a function and it has the variables that it will use so there is closure.
+I can see that there is closure when the dansRoll and zoesRoll are both able to use the variable

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
-  The roll of the dice will always produce a number between 1 and 6 and Dan will always be the name in the string
+  Math.floor tells us that the roll of the dice will always produce a number between 1 and 6 and because of the Math.random it will always be a randomly chosen number.
+Dan will always be the name in the string

 c.
 What is the lexical scope of `newRoll`?
-  It is function scoped because it is defined within the function
+  It is function scoped because it is defined within the function; it is defined in the const newRoll variable

 ### Task 3 - Stretch Goals